edgexfoundry/edgex-docs/docs_src/design/adr/security/0020-spiffe.md

 which gather additional metadata about the caller:

 * The Unix workload attester gathers UID, GID, path, and SHA-256 hash of the executable.
-  The Unix workload attester would be used native services and snaps.
+  The Unix workload attester would be used native services.
 * The Docker workload attester gathers container labels that are added by docker-compose when the container is launched.
   The Docker workload attester would be used for Docker-based EdgeX deployments.